Kboi0/Explaining-Markov-Chain/README.md

 Then, using the probabilities of which words come after that word, it chooses the next word.
 This repeats until as long as desired.
 ### Implementation
 Utilizing arrays, vactors, maps, and hashing, the code sample provided consists of many parts.
-The sample is based on Github User: Atrix256's implementation.
 #### Learning Stage
 Here we count the words in our data and their frequency, afterward turning them into cumulative probablilities.
 #### Data Generation Stage